Prashant-JT/My-Blockchain-Book/_posts/2021-06-29-introduction.md

 | *Bitcoin enabled an innovative platform for peer to peer transfer of value without any central authority.* |

 But...
 With no central authority, how did Bitcoin realize trust and security?
 By implementing software programs for validation, verification, consensus in a novel infrastructure called the **blockchain**.
+Blockchain is about enabling peer to peer transaction in a decentralized network, establishing trust among unknown peers and recording the transaction in an immutable distributed ledger.

 ![](/images/Intro-Blockchain.jpg "The Blockchain")

-## Basic formatting

-You can use *italics*, **bold**, `code font text`, and create [links](https://www.markdownguide.org/cheat-sheet/).
-Here's a footnote [^1].
-Here's a horizontal rule:
+Later on in about 2012 & 2013, computation elements were added to the blockchain infrastructure that has opened up a whole world of possibilities beyond simple currency transfer.